New Titles for the New Semester

 New Mentoring Title Available

 If you are planning mentoring of new faculty and/or adjuncts, this is the guide that will help you.
-Mentoring Non-Tenure Track Faculty: A Strategic Collaboration Approach by Leah Wasburn-Moses and Mara H. Wasburn is just in time for the new school year.
+Mentoring Non-Tenure Track Faculty: A Strategic Collaboration Approach by Leah Wasburn-Moses and Mara H. Wasburn is ready to help.

 New Case Studies Series